Skip to main content

 Using topi Elements

-By the time you're done reading this page, you should have a topi Checkout Button rendered on your page.
+By the end of this page, you'll have a topi Checkout Button rendered on your page.

 Rendering your first element